Niisaachewan Anishinaabe Nation (NAN), Community Partner

 Dr. Brittany Luby, Co-Investigator

 Brittany Luby, whose paternal ancestors originate from NAN, is an award-winning historian who joined the University of Guelph in January 2017.
 Outside of the classroom, Luby seeks to stimulate public discussion of Indigenous issues through her critical and creative work.
 The Canadian Historical Association has described Luby’s research as “innovative in its structure and responsive to Indigenous research methodologies.”
 Her historical work can be found in periodicals such as the Canadian Bulletin of Medical History and the Canadian Journal of Native Studies.
 Her first academic monograph was published by the University of Manitoba Press in Fall 2020.

 Dr. Andrea Bradford, Co-Investigator

 Andrea Bradford obtained her Ph.D. from Queen’s University at Kingston in 1999.
 Her dissertation addressed the water balance and hydroecology of Minesing Swamp, near Barrie, Ontario.
-She has had five years experience in environmental consulting and two years experience in the Water Policy Branch of the Ontario Ministry of the Environment.
-Her teaching and research are currently focussed in the areas of urban water systems, low impact development, ecological flow assessment, and stream and wetland restoration.
+She has had five years of experience in environmental consulting and two years of experience in the Water Policy Branch of the Ontario Ministry of the Environment.
+Her teaching and research are currently focused in the areas of urban water systems, low impact development, ecological flow assessment, and stream and wetland restoration.
 Bradford lives in Guelph, Ontario with her husband and three children.